Champurrado: Terminology

 Champurrado is a type of atole (corn masa drink) with its main characteristic consisting of chocolate.
 The difference between traditional hot chocolate and champurrado is the use of masa harina (corn flour).
 Atole is made by toasting masa on a griddle, then adding water that has been boiled with cinnamon sticks.
 The resulting blends vary in texture, ranging from a porridge to a very thin, liquid consistency.
 In northern Mexico, a variation is also made using pinole (sweetened toasted corn meal).
 Although atole is one of the traditional drinks of the Mexican holidays Day of the Dead and Las Posadas, it is very common during breakfast and dinner time at any time of year.
 In the state Chiapas, it is common for the indigenous Tzotzil people to sell atole.
 It is usually sold as street food but can be found in various Latin restaurants.
 The inclusion of chocolate to the atole gives birth to champurrado.

 There are many different types of recipes to make champurrado.
 Different states in Mexico for example, use spices to enhance its taste.
-When going for an authentic champurrado, Mexican chocolate such as the "Abuelita" brand is used, which is very popular in Mexico and can easily be found at local American Latino grocery stores or in "International" aisles.
 Cooking champurrado in a clay pot is also traditional and brings out the flavor even further.

-Usage

-Atole and the traditions behind it go back centuries to ancient Mexico.
-Five to six thousand years ago, archaeological studies in Mexico have shown that they were making atole the same way they are making it today.
-Atole is a drink made with masa, finely ground corn flour, and only when chocolate is added does it become champurrado.

-"The word 'Atole' is derived from Nahuatl, the still-living language of the Mexicas and other indigenous tribes of Mexico.
-Atole was popular long before the arrival of Spanish conquistador Hernán Cortés in 1521.
-Champurrado has been consumed in Mexico for centuries and that comes to no surprise as atole is one of the easiest ways to consume corn as it was first cultivated in the Americas."

-To create this drink in a traditional way, a kitchen utensil existing since prehistoric times called metate is used: "a piece of porous volcanic rock on three legs tilted for use as grinding surface.
-The grinding is done by passing back and forth over this surface with an oblong piece of the same material.
-Throughout history this process was never done by a man.
-Women kneeled down grinding the corn using the oblong tool and the weight of her body.
-Grinding the kernels is a slow and tiresome process but comes the masa needed to produce atole and champurrado."